Courier Mail Server – Mail in your network!

 Most likely, some other application using this address/port is running.
 It can be mail server, proxy server, firewall or antivirus monitor.
 You should shutdown it, or set it or CMS services to other IP addresses/ports.

-Run the command netstat -a -b -n -p TCP >ports.txt, to get in the file ports.txt the list of open ports and applications that opened them.
-The executing of command may take several minutes.
+Run the command netstat -a -b -n -p TCP >ports.txt as an administrator, to get in the ports.txt file a list of open ports and the applications that opened them.

 2. Question: